Unconditional Randomization Tests for Interference: Setup and Null Hypothesis of Interest

-Thus, a natural choice of test statistics would involve a comparison between units in the distance interval $(\epsilon_s, \epsilon_c]$ from treated units replacing the treated group in the class test statistic and the units in the distance interval $(\epsilon_c, \infty)$ from treated units as a pure control group.
-If the researcher doesn't have such a distance $\epsilon_c$ in mind, section \ref{sec:pure} proposes a sequential testing procedure to help select the appropriate $\epsilon_c$.
-In fact, even if $\epsilon_c$ is misspecified and doesn't offer a clean comparison group for interference, the proposed testing procedure remains valid, although it might affect the power of the test.
+In practice, researchers often specify a distance $\epsilon_c$ to calibrate test power when interference diminishes with distance to treated units.
+For instance, in a spatial setting, $\epsilon_c$ is often set to a distance beyond which interference is considered negligible; for cluster interference, $\epsilon_c$ may be chosen to exceed the maximum distance within a cluster, so that no interference is expected across clusters.
+The purpose of this threshold is to separate units likely to be impacted by interference from those that can serve as clean controls.

-As illustrated above, using a fixed subset of units is not ideal, especially when we have different units that are imputable under $H^{\epsilon_s}_0$ for different $D^{obs}$.Therefore, it is essential to pay special attention only to units imputable under $H^{\epsilon_s}_0$ given our observed information.
-For notational simplicity, let's fix $\epsilon_s$ and $\epsilon_c$ for the rest of the section.
+A natural test statistic compares units within the distance interval $(\epsilon_s, \epsilon_c]$ to the treated group, while using units in the interval $(\epsilon_c, \infty)$ as a pure control group.
+When researchers lack prior knowledge to specify $\epsilon_c$, Appendix~\ref{sec:pure} proposes a sequential testing procedure to help select an appropriate threshold.
+Even if $\epsilon_c$ is misspecified and does not provide a perfectly clean control group, the proposed procedure remains valid, though it may reduce test power \citep{basse2024}.